Gas dryer won't heat troubleshooting video

 These step-by-step repair guides will help you safely fix what’s broken on your dryer.

-How to install a thermal cut-off fuse kit in an electric dryer
+How to install a thermal cut-off fuse kit in a gas dryer

 Effective articles & videos to help repair your dryers